Meteor-Community-Packages/meteor-simple-schema/README.md

 *aldeed:simple-schema*

-A simple, reactive schema validation package for Meteor.
+A simple schema validation package for Meteor that supports reactive validation contexts and direct validation of MongoDB update modifier objects.
 It's used by the [Collection2](https://github.com/aldeed/meteor-collection2) and [AutoForm](https://github.com/aldeed/meteor-autoform) packages, but you can use it by itself, too.

 ## Table of Contents